m0khtar/nearby/README.md

 # nearby
-Display nearby locations in the area of interests.
+- Display nearby locations in the area of interests.
+- Drag and resize the circle to filter the places within the circle area.

 #Prerequisites
 - Node.js